lovescv26/WEB-auto/README.md

 ## Objective
 Description: A brief description of the work completed.
 1. loop burn in bmc				-- chiangchiang  ❤️  (^◕.◕^)   2024/02/06
+	+ change the struct	: remove the match bmc version  --chaingchiang 2024/02/21

 ---
 ## Expected completion